s-marta-zz/pyggi-bloa/operator_efficacy/README.md

 **This is a repository for a dissertation project for the MSc Software Systems Engineering degree at UCL**

-**The project is on Uniform Modification Operator Selection Strategy and Operators Efficacy for Genetic Improvement Techniques**
+**The project is on Uniform Operator Selection Strategy and Mutation Operators Efficacy for Genetic Improvement Techniques**

 ## Prerequisites: